grusin-db/uc-azure-account-scim-sync/README.md

 ## Known limitations

+- acount admins who are not defined in `account_admin_groups.json` will be removed from the account console
 - users, groups, or spns added via account console are not deleted by this application
 - members of groups added via account console are not deleted by this application